Analysis | Trump’s rhetoric about Joe Biden and violence doesn’t make sense

 The most generous way of interpreting Trump’s position is that Democrats, including his general election opponent Biden, are wary of criticizing protesters because those protesters support Biden and Democrats more broadly.
 Black Lives Matter protests are supported widely by Democrats and by Black voters in particular, so it’s true that a Democratic mayor might be less willing to deploy police or the National Guard to crack down on a protest that didn’t include looting and arson.
 They may be more willing to find a compromise that acknowledges the protesters’ anger, instead of simply dismissing them all as “thugs,” as Trump did last week in New Hampshire.

 This sets up an obvious middle line: Support the protests and condemn the violence.
-So that’s what Biden’s done, repeatedly, with Trump and his allies often later claiming either that Biden never condemned the violence or that he didn’t condemn it in the right way.
+So that’s what Biden’s done repeatedly, with Trump and his allies often later claiming that Biden never condemned the violence or that he didn’t condemn it in the right way.

 Speaking in Pittsburgh on Monday, Biden condemned criminal acts that have occurred: “Rioting is not protesting.
 Looting is not protesting.
 Setting fires is not protesting.
 None of this is protesting.
 It’s lawless.
 It’s plain and simple.
 And those who do it should be prosecuted.”
 In short order, the Trump campaign criticized him for not condemning “the left-wing mobs burning, looting, and terrorizing American cities,” for failing to “condemn Antifa” — a loosely organized group that’s emerged as a favorite boogeyman for Trump — and for not speaking out about other cherry-picked examples of purported pro-crime rhetoric.